Agile software development and traditional cost accounting don’t match.

 —Rami Sirkia and Maarit Laanti

-However, many traditional enterprises quickly ascertain that the drive for business agility via Lean-Agile development is in inherent conflict with current methods of budgeting and project cost accounting.
-The result may be that the move to Lean-Agile development—and the potential business benefits—are compromised or, worse, simply unachievable.
+Many traditional enterprises quickly realize, however, that the drive for business agility through Lean-Agile development conflicts with current methods of budgeting and project cost management accounting.
+The result may be that the move to Lean-Agile development—and realizing the potential business benefits—is compromised.
+Or, worse, is simply unachievable.

-To address this, SAFe provides strategies for Lean-Agile Budgets that directly address this challenge without the overhead of traditional project funding.
-With this model, fiduciaries have control of spend, yet programs are empowered for rapid decision-making and flexible value delivery.
-In this way, enterprises can have the best of both worlds: a development process that is far more responsive to market needs, along with professional and accountable management of technology spending.
+To resolve this, SAFe provides strategies for Lean Budgeting, directly addressing this challenge without the overhead of traditional project-based funding and cost accounting.
+In this model, fiduciaries have control of spending, yet programs are empowered for rapid decision-making and flexible value delivery.
+This way, enterprises can have the best of both worlds: a development process that is far more responsive to market needs, along with professional and accountable management of technology spending.

-Every SAFe Portfolio operates within the context of a known and approved investment spend.
-This is the basic fiduciary governance for development and deployment of IT, software and hardware, products, services, Solutions, and any other product or service offerings within a SAFe portfolio.
-As described in Enterprise, each portfolio, and thereby all portfolios in total, operate within a budget that is an outcome of the strategic planning process, as is illustrated in Figure 1.
+Every SAFe portfolio operates within a known and approved investment spend.
+This is the basic principle of fiduciary governance for the development and deployment of IT, software, and hardware, as well as the products, services, and solutions within a SAFe portfolio.
+As described in Enterprise, each portfolio—and thereby, all portfolios—operates within a budget that results from the strategic planning process illustrated in Figure 1.

-This is the traditional process, and it is still relevant in providing governance over investment spend for the solution portfolio.
+This is the traditional method, and it’s still relevant in governing investment spending for a SAFe solution portfolio.

-Thereafter, however, the Lean enterprise operates far differently, and that is the focus of this article.
-SAFe recommends a dramatically different approach to budgeting within the portfolio, one that reduces overhead and costs associated with traditional cost accounting and empowers Decentralized Decision-Making.
+After that, however, the Lean enterprise operates far differently, which is the focus of this article.
+SAFe recommends a dramatically different approach to budgeting, one that reduces the overhead and costs associated with traditional cost accounting, while empowering decentralized decision-making.

-No longer do portfolio level personnel plan the work for others, nor do they track the cost of the work at the project level.
-Instead, the Lean enterprise moves to a new paradigm: Lean-Agile Budgeting: Beyond Project Cost Accounting.
-This paradigm provides effective fiduciary control over total investment spend, but with far less overhead and friction and much higher throughput, as summarized in Figure 2 below.
+With this new way of working, portfolio-level personnel no longer plan the work for others, nor do they track the cost of the work at the project level.
+Instead, the Lean enterprise moves to a new paradigm: Lean budgeting—beyond project cost accounting.
+This shift provides effective fiduciary control over all investment spending, with far less overhead and friction—but much higher throughput, as summarized in Figure 2.

 Figure 2 illustrates the five major steps to this future state: